Cyclocephala hirta

 Research gaps

-The biology of C. hirta is poorly understood compared to C. borealis and C. lurida.
+The of C. hirta is poorly understood compared to C. borealis and C. lurida.
 It is often overlooked in management literature due to this knowledge gap, despite being a significant turfgrass pest in its range.

 Sources and further reading